CERN/TIGRE/README.md

  - [Licensing](#licensing)

 ## TIGRE features

 TIGRE is a GPU-based CT reconstruction software repository that contains a wide variety of iterative algorithms.

-- MATLAB and Python libraries for high-performance x-ray absorption tomographic reconstruction.
+- **MATLAB** and **Python** libraries for high-performance x-ray absorption tomographic reconstruction.

-- State-of-the-art implementations of projection and backprojection operations on GPUs (including multi-GPUs), with a simple interface using higher level languages to facilitate the development of new methods.
+- State-of-the-art implementations of projection and backprojection operations on **GPUs** (including **multi-GPUs**), with a simple interface using higher level languages to facilitate the development of new methods.

 - **Flexible CT geometry:** Cone Beam, Parallel Beam, Digital Tomosynthesis, C-arm CT, and any other geometry.
 Geometric parameters are defined per projection, not per scan.

 - A wide range of reconstruction algorithms for CT.

     - Filtered backprojection (FBP,FDK) and variations (different filters, Parker weights, ...)

     - **Iterative algorithms**

         - Gradient-based algorithms (SART, OS-SART, SIRT) with multiple tuning parameters (Nesterov acceleration, initialization, parameter reduction, ...)

         - Krylov subspace algorithms (CGLS)

         - Statistical reconstruction (MLEM)

         - Total variation regularization based algorithms: FISTA-based (SART-TV) and POCS-based (ASD-POCS, OS-ASD-POCS, B-ASD-POCS-β, PCSD, AwPCSD, Aw-ASD-POCS)

 - TV denoising for 3D images.

-- Basic image loading fucntionality.
+- Basic image loading functionality.

 - A variety of plotting functions.

 - Image quality metrics.